aaronrancsik/prismedia/README.md

   -d, --description=STRING  Description of the video.
   -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING Category for the videos, see below.
-Default to films -h --help  Show this help.
+Default to films --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -h --help  Show this help.
   --version  Show version.